recompi/python-recompi/README.md

 api = RecomPI(api_key="YOUR_CAMPAIGN_TOKEN")
 ```

+> **Campaign Token**: To obtain `YOUR_CAMPAIGN_TOKEN`, register on the [RecomPI panel](https://panel.recompi.com/clients/sign_in).
+After registration, [add a campaign](https://panel.recompi.com/campaigns/new) in the panel, and a campaign token will be generated instantly.
+Use this token as your API key in the code.

 ### Pushing User Behavior

 Use the `push` method to send user interaction data to the RecomPI API.
 You can include tags, profiles, location, and geographical information.